 + ESSENTIAL CRITERIA – APPLICANT (click to open/close)

-- Must be “good standing” ESPID member (click here to download the ESPID "good standing" member criteria) and current membership fees must be paid up in full before your application.
+- Must be “good standing” ESPID member at the time of the deadline (click here to download the ESPID "good standing" member criteria) and current membership fees must be paid up in full before your application.

 - Must be a trainee paediatrician or in medical, allied health professional or scientific training in a clinical or academic centre involved in paediatrics or child health.